jayqi/data-analysis-tools/data-analysis-tools.md

 - Free
 - Extensible (enormous number of open source libraries online)
 - Easy to find resources and examples (Google, blogs, open tutorials and videos, StackOverflow)
+- Large, active communities (online, meetups, conferences)

 #### Which one?

 For most purposes, they are fairly equivalent.
 Python will be more comfortable to people with software engineering/development experience.
+R may feel more comfortable to statisticians or social scientists.

 ---